nponeccop/vz/README.md

 - `strace-trace` minimizes pre-existing rootfs
 - `vzmaster push` uploads images using Ansible
-- `vzmaster start` installs `runch` remotely, unpacks an image and starts the resulting OCI bundle using `runch`
+- `vzmaster start` installs `runch` remotely, unpacks an image and starts the resulting OCI bundle using `forever runch` which restarts the container init process on crashes
-- `vzmaster kill` stops the bundle remotely by `runch kill`
+- `vzmaster kill` stops the bundle remotely by `runch kill` (but it's restarted by `forever`, so it's not very useful)
-- `runch start` reads chroot configuration from OCI `config.json` and runs basic bundles.
-To be generally useful it needs to support:
+- `runch start` reads chroot configuration from OCI `config.json` and runs bundles using `arch-chroot` default mounts
-  - auto-restart on crashes
-  - mounting instructions from OCI `config.json` or at least `arch-chroot` default mounts
-- `runch kill` reads the PID from `/run/containers/chroot` and kills the process
+- `runch kill` reads the PID from `/run/containers/chroot` and kills the process.
+But it turned out that it's not what we want.

 Why
 ---